 - Avoid overwashing.
 You do not need to shampoo your hair daily.
 It dries out your hair.
 Experiment with the routine that works best for you, but consider washing every other day or two to three times a week.
 Those with curly hair should also consider co-washing – using only conditioner – in between shampoo and conditioner washes.

 - Steer clear of heat.
 This is another hard one to let go of, but one of the most important.
 Heat damages your hair, so trade out the iron for sleeping in loose braids, or if you must use heat, use a low setting and a heat protectant spray.

 - Forgo chemical processing.
-Hair coloring, bleaching and perms keep things fresh, but they also keep damaging your hair.
+Hair coloring, bleaching, and perms keep things fresh but also damage your hair.
 Embrace your natural hair while it recovers.
 If you must, please consider a professional to minimize further hair damage to your dyed or bleached hair.

 - Protect hair from the sun.
 Enter the stylish protection.
 Floppy sun hats, bucket hats…all the hats!
-Sun damaged hair can be easily prevented with a hair sunscreen and stylish accessories.
+Sun-damaged hair can be easily prevented with hair sunscreen and stylish accessories.

 - If your hair seems unruly with untamable frizz, split ends, and tangles, you’re probably dealing with hair damage.
 This rings true if you're battling against unexplained hair loss, thinning, or breakage.